appsmithorg/appsmith-docs/website/docs/core-concepts/data-access-and-binding/querying-a-database/query-settings.md

 ### Prepared statements

 A Prepared Statement is a feature provided by Database Management Systems (DBMS) to execute the same statement with dynamic data bindings repeatedly and efficiently.
 Appsmith supports using prepared statements by converting the user query into a parameterized query by replacing the bindings.
 That means the query created on the Appsmith will have bindings for reading the widget values selected by users.
+By default, the `prepared statement` is enabled for all queries.
 To know more about Prepared statements in Appsmith, please check [How to Use Prepared Statements?](/learning-and-resources/how-to-guides/how-to-use-prepared-statements.md)

 ### Encode query params

-This enables you to encode all the query parameters of an API.
+ Encode query params converts the special characters in params to their UTF equivalents.
 You can also encode form body when Content-Type header is set to `FORM_URLENCODED`.

 ### Smart JSON substitution